-After our son was born, Maman flew down to lend a hand.
+After our son was born back in 2000, Maman came over to India to lend a hand.
 She stayed a few weeks and we have no idea what we’d have done without her.
 She cooked, scrubbed, cleaned, washed and waited.
-This was her first visit to India but all the while that she was there, Maman never once asked to be taken out sight seeing, go shopping or anything else.
+And all the while that she was there, my mum-in-law never once asked to be taken out sight seeing, go shopping or anything else.

-On the day she left, I accompanied her in the Deccan Queen Express to Mumbai for her Iran Air flight back, while Farah stayed back in Pune with our baby son.
+On the day she left, I accompanied her in the Deccan Queen Express to Mumbai for her Iran Air flight back, while Farah stayed home with our baby son.

-Most of the way she was quiet, huddled in her seat with her nose touching the window glass as she stared out the window at the countryside rolling by and I sat next to her with an issue of Time magazine that I’d picked up at the AH Wheeler’s and listlessly leafed through it.
-That morning even Joel Stein’s irreverently funny column, which was on the recent Tech bubble bust, couldn’t make me burst into laughter and I wasn’t even an investor.
+Most of the way she was quiet, huddled in her seat with her nose touching the window glass.
+She stared out the window at the countryside rolling by and I sat next to her with an issue of Time magazine that I’d picked up at the AH Wheeler’s and listlessly leafed through it.
+That morning even Joel Stein’s irreverently funny column, which was on the Tech bubble, couldn’t make me burst into laughter and I wasn’t even an investor.

 Soon the DQ cleared the Lonavala platform, clattered over multiple track changes and finally settled on one as we ran lickety split into the Western Ghats.